awsdocs/amazon-dynamodb-developer-guide/doc_source/batch-operation-lowlevel-dotnet.md

 ## Example: Batch Get Operation Using the AWS SDK for \.NET Low\-Level API<a name="LowLevelDotNetBatchGet"></a>

-The following C\# code example uses the `BatchGetItem` method to retrieve multiple items from the Forum and the Thread tables\.
+The following C\# code example uses the `BatchGetItem` method to retrieve multiple items from the `Forum` and the `Thread` tables in Amazon DynamoDB\.
 The `BatchGetItemRequest` specifies the table names and a list of primary keys for each table\.
 The example processes the response by printing the items retrieved\.

-If you followed the steps in [Creating Tables and Loading Sample Data](SampleData.md), you already have these tables created with sample data\.
+If you followed the steps in [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md), you already have these tables created with sample data\.
 You can also create these sample tables and upload sample data programmatically\.
 For more information, see [Creating Example Tables and Uploading Data Using the AWS SDK for \.NET](AppendixSampleDataCodeDotNET.md)\.

-For step\-by\-step instructions to test the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.
+For step\-by\-step instructions for testing the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.

 **Example**